turtlelazy/cybersecurity_final/README.md

 1/3/2022
 * Grace Chen (in class): Continued working on google slides for presentation.
+* Grace Chen (at home): Disabled remote root logins for DigitalOcean machine.
+Helped with walkthrough and slides.

 ## Haikus:
 A graceful fish swims. <br>